bencawkwell/dockerfile-dwarffortress/README.md

 Todo
 ----

 * There seems to be an issue with parts of the screen are the wrong colour or goes blurry when using xpra.
 Need to investigate whether some settings could fix this.
+The workaround is to change the encoding to "RAW RGB + zlib".
 * Clean up the entry point argument handling to be simpler.
 Its a bit annoying to have to use /Phoebus instead of just Phoebus.
 * Add some more tile sets.
 * Document a cool way to keep saved games in Data Volume Containers.
 * Ideally remove the start.sh script again to keep the Dockerfile self contained.
+* Simplify using world gen parameters, for example traverse a directory for world gen parameter files and automatically append them to the data/init/world_gen.txt file.
+* Fix sound when using xpra.
+* Create a tutorial version, or have it optional to load a tutorial map by passing arguments.
+I personally found http://dftutorial.wordpress.com really helpful but unfortunately its for the older 0.31.25 version of Dwarf Fortress and I was unable to get the saved game to work in 0.34.11.
+The second challenge is that the files are hosted on MediaFire which might be tricky to automate in a script/Dockerfile, so I would either need to ask that the files are hosted on dffd.wimbli.com or include the files in the github repo, but then there is a licensing issue.

 Credits
 -------